The O.C.: Plot

 The third season creates many dynamic changes with regards to relationships and power within the characters' society.
 Firstly, Marissa is expelled from the Harbor School.
 The Cooper family, left with little money, is forced to move into a trailer park.
 Julie Cooper-Nichol, once one of the richest women in all of Newport, struggles to put food on the table for her daughters.
 Marissa's life begins to spiral out of control, as she struggles with alcohol and drug abuse, as well as dealing with the loss of her close friend Johnny.
 Similarly, Kirsten confronts her alcohol addiction and eventually leaves rehab, only to encounter more problems when she begins business with a con artist.
 The other characters look towards college, with Seth and Summer competing for a spot at Brown University.
 Sandy's moral compass becomes imperiled when he takes over Caleb's old position as head of The Newport Group, pursuing a project to establish more low-income housing in Newport.
 Ryan also attempts to resolve his individual relationships with his mother, and with his childhood friend Theresa Diaz.
 He also pursues the idea of a post-secondary education, with encouragement from both Sandy and Kirsten to visit Berkeley.
 However, Ryan's life is quickly put on hold when, in the season 3 finale, Ryan decides to drive Marissa to the airport, and they are run off the road by Kevin Volchok, Marissa's most recent love affair gone wrong.
 In the last few minutes of the episode, Ryan pulls Marissa out from the burning car, only to watch her die in his arms.

-The fourth and final season begins five months after Marissa's death in the car accident.
+The fourth and final season begins five months after Marissa's death in the car crash.
 Ryan starts the season in isolation as a broken, grieving man, seeking revenge on Volchok.
 With the help of Julie, both she and Ryan are able to track Volchok down in Mexico, and turn him in to federal officials.
 The continued love of the Cohen family and the company of the eccentric Taylor Townsend guide him back to the light.
 Meanwhile, Seth and Summer face the problems of a long-distance relationship as Summer leaves to attend college.
 The first half of the season focuses on the characters accepting the reality of Marissa's death.
 The second half focuses on the characters "finding themselves" while facing myriad identity crises.
 This final season contains multiple surprises, such as a new addition to the Cohen family, a visit to an alternate universe in which Sandy becomes mayor, and a natural disaster that leaves Newport devastated.